elenab/elenab.github.io/index.md

 - Machine Learning by Stanford University on Coursera, Mar.
 2017

 ### Volunteer Experience
-- Conference Volunteer at ConFoo.ca 2017
-Stationed at the registration desk, in the speaker sessions and around the conference venue to help with attendee requests.
+- Conference Volunteer at ConFoo.ca 2017: Registration desk, in the speaker sessions and around the conference venue.
-- Mentor at MariHacks 2018.
-Technical and/or non-technical consultant for teams.
+- Mentor at MariHacks 2018: Technical consultant for teams.

 ### Contact
 Want to get in touch?
 Check out my [GitHub profile](https://github.com/elenab/) or [LinkedIn](https://www.linkedin.com/in/elenabusila/).